agiliq/agiliq-jekyll/_posts/2019-08-28-getting-started-with-python-graphene.md

 ## Creating schema

-Ensure that you have `graphene` installed.
+Ensure that `graphene` is installed.

     pip install graphene

 GraphQL expects a root type.
-And we want to make `person` field available on root type.
-That's why we will have to write a `Person` type and the root type.
+We want to make `person` field available on root type.

+We will have to write a `Person` type and the root type to accomplish this.
 This should be in `hello_graphene.py`.

-    from graphene import ObjectType, String, Schema, Int, Field, List
+    from graphene import ObjectType, String, Int, Field

     class PersonType(ObjectType):
         first_name = String()